DBraun/DawDreamer/README.md

 ### MacOS

+The macOS Deployment Target is 10.15.
+This can be changed from either the Projucer or in Xcode.

 Install [Python 3.9](https://www.python.org/downloads/release/python-395/) with the universal installer.

 Use Projucer and DawDreamer.jucer to create an Xcode project or use `Builds/MacOSX/DawDreamer.xcodeproj`.
 There's a bug in the JUCE projucer app that causes the generated shared object to be suffixed with `dylib`.
 This means python won't be able to import the module.
 Until this bug is fixed, change directory into the `Builds/MacOSX/build/<Debug/Release>` (depending on your Xcode scheme) and run: